Ninna-log/Ninna-log/README.md

 - I'm currently studying Systems Engineering at <a href="http://www.ucaece.edu.ar/">Universidad CAECE.<a><br>
 - I can't sing or play an instrument, but I can code, I can create things that maybe didn't exist before, examine and breakdown a problem, which is pretty neat.<br>
 - I have a pretty long list of technologies that I want to master and study.<br>
-- One of my favorite things is to examine technology in creative ways.<br>
-- 💯 Goals for this 2021: Keep acquiring the war scars of a soldier in the software field.<br>
+- 💯 Goals for this 2021: Keep acquiring the war scars of a soldier in software field.<br>
 - 🚴‍♀️ I love roller-skating and fixie bikes but with breaks
 </b>